 Allowing merchandise to be shipped directly from a manufacturer or wholesaler (drop shipping) takes the retailer out of the transportation process, thereby eliminating a big step in the supply chain.
 In addition to expediting delivery, this option reduces carrying costs.
 And it can be especially helpful for large, heavy items that can be difficult to ship and require special handling.
 You may want to weigh the benefits of this solution against the potential risk of entrusting your customer’s care to your vendor’s delivery company.

 3. Use a courier solution for smaller, more frequent deliveries

 Courier services allow a high degree of flexibility and customization that can result in faster, more efficient deliveries.
 For one thing, couriers specialize in smaller shipments, allowing for easy movement between warehouses, retail locations and consumer residences.
 Other benefits include:

 • Special access to shopping malls and apartment complexes, which facilitates delivery and ensures packages are left in a safe location.

 • A range of specialized services that may include evening or weekend deliveries, indoor pickups and extra security precautions.

-• Last-mile services, including high levels of tracking/visibility, ability to reroute a delivery and delivery notifications.
+• Last-mile delivery services, including high levels of tracking/visibility, ability to reroute a delivery and delivery notifications.